IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Since we do not want to pass in the `API credentials` with every request, let's bind them as default aka bound parameters to the action.
 This means we only need to invoke the service with the `latitude` and `longitude` parameters.

-Let’s update the action and bind said parameters:
+Let's update the action and bind said parameters:

 <pre>
 $ wsk action update forecast_from_latlong -p username <username> -p password <password>
 <b>ok:</b> updated action <b>forecast_from_latlong</b>
 </pre>

-Let’s test the action again:
+Let's test the action again:

 <pre>
 $ wsk action invoke forecast_from_latlong -p lat "51.50" -p lng "-0.12" -b -r